Truth About Pet Food with Susan Thixton

 About Angela Ardolino

 Angela Ardolino is a holistic pet expert who has been caring for animals for over 20 years.
 She operates a rescue farm, Fire Flake Farm, in Florida.
 She is also the owner of Beautify the Beast, a natural pet salon and shop.
 Angela got her certificate in Medical Cannabis Biology and Therapeutic use from the University of Vermont School of Medicine.
-She then founded CBD Dog Health to provide high quality, all-natural medical cannabis products designed specifically for pets.
+She then founded CBD Dog Health, and more recently MycoDog, to provide high quality, all-natural medical cannabis and medical mushroom products designed specifically for pets.

 About Susan Thixton